Before you present, you’ll need to prepare presentation material, such as a Powerpoint or digital slide deck, speaking notes, or a poster.

-- Who is your audience?
-Jot down a few key details about them, like what they might already know about your topic and any context or jargon they need explained.
+Picture your audience.
+Jot down a few key details about them, like what they might already know about your topic and any context or jargon they may need explained.

-- What is the main message you want the audience to walk away with?
-Try and do this in one sentence.
-This will help you keep your content on track as you put together your presentation: people will only be able to remember a fraction of what you say, so you want your message to be clear and focused.
+Think of the main message you want the audience to walk away with and try to capture this in one sentence.
+This will help you keep your content on track as you put together your presentation.
+Your audience will only remember a fraction of what you say, so you’ll want your message to be clear and focused.

-- Develop your topic in a clear and organized way.
+Develop your topic in a clear and organized way.
 With the purpose and message in mind, create a structure or roadmap.
 Not all presentations need to be told chronologically.
 You can follow the typical story structure: set up the plot, introduce the problem or challenge, share how your team tackled the issues, identify potential solutions, and finish with a resolution, which can be a list of recommendations or next steps.

-Introduce the topic and give an overview or agenda
+Introduce your topic by giving the audience an overview or agenda.

 You can further develop your points by providing real-life examples, such as quotes or testimonials, data or statistics, and even photos of your work process.
 By giving examples, your content will be easier for your audience to understand.

-- If your presentation has moved slowly, condense but don't eliminate the conclusion.
+If your presentation has moved slowly, condense this section but don't eliminate the conclusion.
 Your presentation may appear to lack direction if you don't offer closure for your audience.
 Finally, be prepared for questions.
 A friend or colleague may help you anticipate and practice answering these.